Article Badge Image

 Depending on the nature of a claim, even a single claim can increase your premium by hundreds each year.

-If your home sustains mild or moderate damage, and you have cash to fix it yourself, consider whether it’s worth contacting your homeowner’s insurance company.
+If your home sustains mild or moderate damage, and you have the cash to fix it yourself, consider whether it's worth contacting your homeowner's insurance company.

 13. Buy a Property Inland

-When you’re shopping for a new home, you can keep your homeowner’s insurance low by choosing an inland property.
+When shopping for a new home, you can keep your homeowner's insurance low by choosing an inland property.

-Homeowners insurance policies will cover damage caused by hurricanes.
+Homeowners' insurance policies will cover damage caused by hurricanes.

-Understand, though, you’ll pay a separate deductible for hurricanes.
+Understand, though, that you'll pay a separate deductible for hurricanes.
 This is higher than the standard deductible.
-It’s usually a percentage of your home’s insured value.
+It's usually a percentage of your home's insured value.

 If living near a coastline or within a flood zone, consider purchasing a separate flood insurance policy.